 What’s your advice for those interested in creating a Sri Yantra?

 Three things.
 1) Be totally sincere and totally careful not to associate this with economic gain.
-I believe this is a big mistake.
+I believe that would be a big mistake.
 2) Use caution in your sources.
 Go to the oldest tradition you can find and study that.
 Forget about people like me or others who have done something similar.
 Go as far back as you possibly can.
 That means old texts in translation, old images, all that.
 I think that is the safest way to become informed.
 3) If your intention is correct, and you are deeply committed and sincere in what you are doing, not for personal gain, the information and knowledge you need will want to find you.
 It comes to you.

 Do you miss living in the bindu?

 The experience was strong enough.
 It had enough wholeness in it that it increased a longing.
 That’s the word—longing.
-I didn’t miss it but longed for it.
+I didn’t miss it, but longed for it.
 That’s the best English word I can think of.
 Not for the pure abstraction of the absolute, but for the divine mother, or father, or whichever name you choose to use.
 This is something you can long for.
 You can’t long for the absolute.
 The experience of living in the bindu is so immense that you can’t go from there.
 You want more.
 But once you get to the infinite, there is no bigger.
 You just want more infinite.
 It created a taste for something I can’t let go of.
 It was a real mouthful and takes time to chew.